Azure/azure-sdk-for-js/sdk/storage/storage-file-datalake/README.md

 ## Key concepts

-DataLake Storage Gen2 was designed to:
+Azure Data Lake Storage Gen2 was designed to:

 - Service multiple petabytes of information while sustaining hundreds of gigabits of throughput
 - Allow you to easily manage massive amounts of data